built-on-openfin/workspace-starter/README.md

 | [How To Integrate With Excel](./how-to/integrate-with-excel)   | This example demonstrates how to implement Excel integration in OpenFin Workspace using our Excel integration API, enabling you to browse monitor and update Excel data.
 | [How To Support Context And Intents](./how-to/support-context-and-intents)   | This example is an extension of the register with store example but shows you how to implement intent support in your workspace platform.
 It includes various examples of sharing context and different ways of raising an intent and passing the context to the intent target.
 | [How To Register With Browser](./how-to/register-with-browser)   | This example provides details on how to use OpenFin's Browser component to implement a Workspace Platform.
+| [How To Register With Platform Windows](./how-to/register-with-platform-windows)   | This example is based off of the register with store example except that it uses Platform API Windows instead of Workspace Browser Windows.
+The sample is a way of demonstrating that existing platforms can decide to take advantage of Workspace Components such as Home and Store before deciding on whether to move to the Workspace Browser Component.
 | [How To Customize Workspace](./how-to/customize-workspace)   | This example is an extension of the context and intents how to but includes examples on how to: customize the browser (buttons, menus and context menus), have a custom workspace and page saving setup, how you could implement sharing of workspaces and pages and how you can use notifications and custom home search result templates.
 | [How To Add Workspace Native Window Integration](./how-to/workspace-native-window-integration)   | This example shows an example of configuring Home so that it can launch a native application, capture it's location as a workspace and then launch the workspace to launch and restore the position of the native application.
 | [How To Customize Home Templates](./how-to/customize-home-templates)   | This example demonstrates how to customize home result templates.